 GRUB_CMDLINE_LINUX_DEFAULT variable (you probably have

-quiet already there, just add a space and the parameter after it.
+quiet already there, just add a space and the parameter after it, keep the comma at the end .
 Save and close.

 update-grub to update grub configuration.